ccdmb/predector/docs/running.md

 ### Providing pre-computed results to skip already processed proteins

-Predector can now take results of previous predector runs to skip re-running individual analyses of identical proteins.
+Predector can now take results of previous Predector runs to skip re-running individual analyses of identical proteins.
 This is decided based on a checksum of the processed sequence, the version of the software, and the version of the database (when applicable).
 If all three match, we will skip that analysis for that protein.

 In the `deduplicated` folder is a file called `new_results.ldjson`.
-This contains all of the results from the current run of predector.
+This contains all of the results from the current run of Predector.
 Just hold on to this file, and provide it to the `--precomputed_ldjson` argument the next time you run the pipeline.
 You can concatenate multiple of these files together without issue (e.g. `cat dedup1.ldjson dedup2.ldjson > my_precomputed.ldjson`) to continue a set of precomputed results in the long term.